Density Estimation via Discrepancy Based Adaptive Sequential Partition: Experimental results

 \subsection{Mode Detection}

 A direct application of the piecewise constant density is to detect modes \cite{Comaniciu2002}, i.e., the dense areas or local maxima on the domain.
-The modes of our density estimator is defined as \begin{defn} A mode of the piecewise constant density is a sub-rectangle in the partition that its density is largest among all its neighbors as indicated by the stars in Figure \ref{simulation}. \end{defn} In order to comapre our method with OPT or BSP\footnote{The source codes are obtained from the authors.
-Their implementation language is C++; in contrast, our method is implemented in Matlab.
-For small data, the latency of Matlab dominates the computing time as shown in the first block of Table \ref{tab2}.} in terms of running times and performance in mode detection, we simulate samples from $x\sim (\sum_{i = 1}^4\pi_i \mathcal{N}_i(\mu_i, \Sigma))\mathbf{1}\{x\in [0, 1]^d\}$ with $d = \{2, 3, 4, 5, 6\}$ and $n = \{10^3, 10^4, 10^5\}$ respectively, where
+The modes of our density estimator is defined as \begin{definition} A mode of the piecewise constant density is a sub-rectangle in the partition that its density is largest among all its neighbors as indicated by the stars in Figure \ref{simulation}. \end{definition} In order to compare our method with OPT and BSP in terms of performance in mode detection, we simulate samples from $x\sim (\sum_{i = 1}^4\pi_i \mathcal{N}_i(\mu_i, \Sigma))\mathbf{1}\{x\in [0, 1]^d\}$ with $d = \{2, 3, 4, 5, 6\}$ and $n = \{10^3, 10^4, 10^5\}$ respectively, where

-and $\Sigma = 0.01\mathbf{I}$, i.e., the identity matrix, $\pi = (1/4, 1/4, 1/4, 1/4)$.
-The system where the comparison is performed is Ubuntu 13.04, amd64 8-core Opteron 2384 (SB X6240, 0916FM400J); 31.42GB RAM, 10GB swap.

-The results of mode detection are summarized in Table \ref{tab1} and running time are in Table \ref{tab2}, the standard error is obtained by generating 20 replicas for each $(d, n)$ pair.
+and $\Sigma = 0.01\mathbf{I}$, where $\mathbf{I}$ is the identity matrix, $\pi = (1/4, 1/4, 1/4, 1/4)$.
+The results of mode detection are summarized in Table \ref{tab1}, the standard error is obtained by generating 20 replicas for each $(d, n)$ pair.
 It is shown that density estimates by OPT and BSP have more modes generally.
-One possible explanation is that MAPs of OPT and BSP try to find the global optimizer of all possible binary partitions, they tend to overfit the data and result in a partition with many noisy sub-regions; in contrast, DED makes myopic decisions and the possible choices for splitting are limited, but one can still bound the overall integration error by controlling the discrepancy adaptively as \eqref{cond}.
+One possible explanation is that MAPs of OPT and BSP try to find the global optimizer of all possible binary partitions, they tend to overfit the data and result in a partition with many noisy sub-regions; in contrast, DSP makes myopic decisions and the possible choices for splitting are limited, but one can still bound the overall integration error by controlling the discrepancy adaptively as \eqref{cond}.